jadecobra/python_tdd_exercises/source/setup/index.rst

 ----

 ..
-ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_.
-MacOS_ users should not do this section
+ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_. :ref:`MacOS users go here instead<MacOS requirements>`

 * Open a terminal_ then type this to update the `Linux package manager`_